meghnapamula/twitter_coronavirus/README.md

 **Alternative Reduce:**

-`alternative_reduce.py` takes as input on the command line a list of hashtags (multiple `--keys` rather than just one).
+`alternative_reduce.py` takes as input a list of hashtags (multiple `--keys` rather than just one).
 It outputs a line graph where each line is the amount of time each specified key is used throughout 2020.

 This command:
 ```